 Deciding amounts for employee raises can be a difficult process.
 To help you decide, use data.

-You should also determine how much value your employees add to your business.
+Merit: How much value does your employees add to your business?
 What is their return on investment (ROI)?
 Use human capital metrics to compare how much an employee is bringing in to how much you spend on their compensation.

 How often should an employee get a raise?

 The frequency in which you give employees raises can also vary.
 Some businesses choose to schedule annual or semiannual raises.
-Others give them based on when the employees earn them.
-Other businesses wait until employees have been with the company a certain amount of time before offering a raise.
+Others give raises based on when employees earn them.
+Other businesses wait until employees have been with the company for a certain amount of time before offering a raise.

 Again, make sure you consider your business’s profits before giving frequent raises.